MikeTaylor/scottkit/manual/reference.md

 are "objects" like axes and keys, while others are "scenery" like trees, signs, *etc.*

-As with rooms, each item in a `sac` file is identified by a unique name - typically a short, alphanumeric-plus-underscores name.
+As with rooms, each item in a ScottKit file is identified by a unique name - typically a short, alphanumeric-plus-underscores name.
 Because the concepts of room and item are so distinct in the Scott Adams model, it's OK for a room and an item to share the same name.
 In fact